seanbao/mnemonas/README.en.md

 > Private files and local control for self-hosted storage.

-MnemoNAS is an open-source self-hosted NAS system with a Web UI, WebDAV access, file versions, trash, scrub, and diagnostic bundles for daily file management.
+MnemoNAS is an open-source self-hosted NAS system for daily file management.
+It provides a Web UI, WebDAV access, file versions, trash, scrub, and diagnostic bundles.
 Data stays in the configured storage root, and moving that full root is enough to migrate the service.

 The name comes from Mnemosyne, the Greek goddess of memory and mother of the nine Muses.